microsoft/pxt-adafruit/docs/reference/js/lessons/line-of-fire/quiz.md

 # line of fire quiz

-create a game that relies on precise instincts and timing reflexes #LED #number #math #acceleration #docs
+create a game that relies on precise instincts and timing reflexes.

 ## Name